tpeo/full-stack-learning-repo-fall-2021/Week_3/README.md

 Good engineers know how to learn on their own.
 Here are a couple of topics that might be helpful to Google:
 - CSS border-radius
 - Using the src attribute for the <img> tag to display .svg files

+# Bonus
+Flex 💪 your CSS skills by modifying the weather website to be as attractive as possible.
+Take a look at CSS background gradients and opacity to give your weather site a more modern look!